Leak at Richmond Chevron refinery contained following a public health advisory

 Shortly after 5 p.m.
 The city of Richmond put out a Nixle alert that said, "Chevron oil spill has been stopped.
 Clean-up is in progress."

 Just before 8 p.m., the county's warning system gave an all clear regarding the public health advisory.
-However, beaches in the surrounding area may remain closed.
+However, beaches in the surrounding area, including Keller Beach, may remain closed.

 Advertisement